 Adobe Systems (ADBE) Gains As Market Dips: What You Should Know

-Heading into today, shares of the software maker had gained 15.92% over the past month, lagging the Computer and Technology sector's gain of 16.87% and outpacing the S&P 500's gain of 15.69% in that time.

-Investors will be hoping for strength from ADBE as it approaches its next earnings release.
+ADBE will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $2.34, up 27.87% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $3.17 billion, up 15.65% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.17 billion, up 15.65% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.79 per share and revenue of $12.99 billion.
-These totals would mark changes of +24.4% and +16.25%, respectively, from last year.
+ADBE's full-year Zacks Consensus Estimates are calling for earnings of $9.79 per share and revenue of $12.99 billion.
+These results would represent year-over-year changes of +24.4% and +16.25%, respectively.

-Investors might also notice recent changes to analyst estimates for ADBE.
+It is also important to note the recent changes to analyst estimates for ADBE.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.17% lower within the past month.
-ADBE is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ADBE currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, ADBE currently has a Forward P/E ratio of 35.67.
-For comparison, its industry has an average Forward P/E of 29.77, which means ADBE is trading at a premium to the group.
+In terms of valuation, ADBE is currently trading at a Forward P/E ratio of 36.38.
+Its industry sports an average Forward P/E of 29.62, so we one might conclude that ADBE is trading at a premium comparatively.

-We can also see that ADBE currently has a PEG ratio of 2.23.
+It is also worth noting that ADBE currently has a PEG ratio of 2.27.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Software industry currently had an average PEG ratio of 2.79 as of yesterday's close.
+The Computer - Software industry currently had an average PEG ratio of 2.66 as of yesterday's close.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 59, which puts it in the top 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 68, putting it in the top 27% of all 250+ industries.

 Click to get this free report